 Warnings posted after 18-foot great white is spotted off Torii Beach

-TORII STATION, Okinawa — A mammoth great white shark escaped from a net Friday off Torii Beach, prompting warnings on Okinawa beaches.
+TORII STATION, Okinawa — An 18-foot-long, pregnant great white shark escaped from a net Friday off Torii Beach, prompting warnings on Okinawa beaches.

-The 18-foot, pregnant shark was trapped by fishermen in a fixed shore net located about 530 yards off Torii Beach around 7:30 a.m.
+The shark was trapped by fishermen in a fixed shore net located about 530 yards off Torii Beach around 7:30 a.m.
 Thursday, according to Yomitan Fishermen’s Association spokesman Akira Maeda.

 “We made an arrangement with Ocean Expo Park so that they could transport the shark to the aquarium [Friday],” Maeda said.